 Disclosure: This 10 Reasons to Visit Barcelona travel guide contains affiliate links.
-That means we may earn a small commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
+That means we earn a commission when you use the links on this site to book a hotel, buy your travel insurance, shop for travel essentials, etc..
 You don’t pay anything extra.
 If you’d like to learn more about how this works, you can read more under our Disclaimer page.

 Barcelona is one of the most incredible cities in the world.
 From the Gothic maze that is the historic old town, to Gaudi’s famous architecture and some of the best food you’ll ever eat, there are so many reasons to visit Barcelona that it’s hard to know where to start!

 I lived in Barcelona for three amazing months, visited each of its quirky central neighbourhoods, and rigorously tested out its best rooftop bars, pavement cafes and beachside restaurants.